dyc3/senior-design/balancer-design.typ

 == Message Routing

 The Balancer routes messages such that messages sent from a client end up at the correct Monolith, and vice versa.
-The Balancer uses the `BalancerContext` to keep track of the state of the Monoliths and the clients, protected with a `Arc<RwLock<T>>`.
+The Balancer uses the `BalancerContext` to keep track of the state of the Monoliths and the clients, protected with an `Arc<RwLock<T>>`.
 To minimize the amount of locking and hashmap lookups necessary to route messages, the Balancer sets up direct channels between tasks such that incoming client messages are sent directly to the appropriate Monolith, as shown in @Figure::balancer-channels-client-monolith.

 #figure(
 	image("figures/balancer-channels-client-monolith.svg", width: 50%),